Top Tips for Breast Cancer Prevention

 6. If you bear children, breast-feed your babies for as long as possible.
 Women who breast-feed their babies for at least a year in total have a reduced risk of developing breast cancer later.

 7. Avoid hormone replacement therapy.
-Menopausal hormone therapy increases risk for breast cancer.
+Menopausal hormone therapy increases the risk of breast cancer.
 If you must take hormones to manage menopausal symptoms, avoid those that contain progesterone and limit their use to less than three years.

 8. Get regular breast cancer screenings.
 Follow your doctor or healthcare provider’s recommendations to decide what type of screening you need and how often you need it.